delta1epsilon/logtime/README.md

 ## logtime package overview

+The idea of the package was inspired by function *logtime* from python library called [dslib](https://github.com/itdxer/dslib).

 logtime package consists of just four functions *log_time*, *log_message*, *create_logger* and *configure_logging*.
 The functions names are self-explaining.

 ### `log_time`